-When short listing applicants for interview, previous academic performance and UCAT are important and will be scored.
+When short listing applicants for interview, previous academic performance and UCAT are important (see 3.3 above) and will be scored.
 Applicants with a minimum of ABBBB in Scottish Highers are given serious consideration.

 Scottish Highers (Grades achieved at first attempt) Points

 ABBBB 28

 AABBB 30

 AAABB 32

 AAAAB 34

 AAAAA 36